-Paediatric end-stage kidney disease patients are few in number (<2% of the prevalent end-stage kidney disease population in Australian and New Zealand in 2016), and have special needs with respect to physical and psychological development that are best met by transplantation.
-In Australia, patients who are under the age of 18 years and have commenced dialysis are eligible for paediatric prioritisation under the National Interstate Exchange and State-based protocols.
-Once the age of 18 years old is obtained, the prioritisation is lost.
+Paediatric end-stage kidney disease patients are few in number (<2% of the prevalent end-stage kidney disease population in Australian and New Zealand in 2016), and have special needs with respect to physical and psychological development that are best met by transplantation.^{23,24} In Australia, patients who are under the age of 18 years and have commenced dialysis are eligible for paediatric prioritisation under the National Interstate Exchange and State-based protocols.
+Once the age of 18 years old is obtained, the prioritisation ceases.
+Special application to state advisory committees can be made to extend this status.
+If this is the case, the patient's enrolment in OrganMatch is required to be updated.

 Given this prioritisation, a range of kidneys of varying HLA-match and varying quality may therefore be offered.
 Transplant units need to weigh up the immunological and organ-quality implications of these offers.
 In some paediatric units both immunological exclusions (eplet based) and quality-based exclusions (e.g. setting an upper limit for donor age or donor co-morbidity) are being set for individual patients, and this approach is strongly advised.
-This will tend to increase the waiting time in favour of a kidney with a better immunological match and survival match (see "Emerging Issues"-section 5.7).
+This will tend to increase the waiting time in favour of a kidney with a better immunological match and survival match (see "Emerging Issues" - section 5.7).